tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 Ask if there are any questions before moving on.
 - - -

-### 3. Student Do: Sorting (15 min)
+### 3. Student Do: Out of Sorts (15 min)

-In this activity, students will extract data for a single ticker from NASDAQ.com and calculate daily returns for the year 2019.
+In this activity, students will extract data for a single ticker from [NASDAQ](https://nasdaq.com) and calculate daily returns for the year 2019.
 The data will then be sorted in descending order to identify the top 5 performing days for returns.

 **File:** [out_of_sorts.ipynb](Activities/03-Stu_Sorting/Unsolved/out_of_sorts.ipynb)